 Yes, demographic models can approximate DEXA-BMD at a population level, but when DEXA actually measures a real patient, the demographics explain only 20–50% of the result.
 The remaining 50–80% reflects genuine skeletal differences between individuals.
 That is what makes DEXA clinically useful for individual patients.
 The Chan et al. study found that demographics explain over 90% of the REMS result, leaving very little room for the ultrasound signal to differentiate one individual’s skeleton from another.

-A note on transparency and potential conflicts of interest.
+Transparency and potential conflicts of interest.

 By contrast, the Chan et al. research team’s conflict-of-interest disclosures cut in both directions.
 Two of the study’s four authors, Chan and Yabsley, own or operate REMS services commercially.
 A third author, Pocock, owns and operates a DEXA service.
 The fourth author declared no conflicts.
 This means the researchers who found that REMS outputs are heavily driven by demographics were publishing findings that work against their own commercial interests, two of them literally make their living providing the technology they are scrutinizing.
 This cross-interest transparency is notable, and it makes their willingness to publish these results arguably more credible, not less.

-Finally, one detail from the Bobelyak study’s conflict-of-interest disclosure is worth noting: after the study was completed and submitted for publication, the Echolight distributor requested the immediate return of the device and subsequently asked the researchers to sign a declaration stating the device had been loaned solely for demonstration purposes and that the manufacturer had prohibited its use for research.
+One detail from the Bobelyak study’s conflict-of-interest disclosure is worth noting: after the study was completed and submitted for publication, the Echolight distributor requested the immediate return of the device and subsequently asked the researchers to sign a declaration stating the device had been loaned solely for demonstration purposes and that the manufacturer had prohibited its use for research.
 The researchers declined to sign and published their findings.

-The Fundamentals of Osteoporosis Exercise
+Fundamentals of Osteoporosis Exercise: Free Course

 Testing is a critical part of your osteoporosis management program.
 Exercise is an essential component.
 Sign up below for my free seven day email course on osteoporosis and exercise.
 You will learn the fundamentals of safe and effective exercise if you have osteoporosis or osteopenia.